jeremynoesen/homebridge-dyson-bp01/README.md

 This plugin is designed to be used with the following devices:

 - A BroadLink RM supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
-  - The RM4 Mini works with this plugin and is what I use
-  - The RM4 Pro does not work with this plugin
+  - Note: not all "supported" models are supported.
+My RM4 Mini works flawlessly, while my RM4 Pro does not.
 - A Dyson BP01

 ## Hardware Setup